pryrt/nppStuff/CommunityForum/FAQ/InstallAndRunPythonScript.md

         - **_Caveat_**: many scripts posted in the forum end up in a grey or black box; if there is a scroll bar on the right side of that box, please make sure you scroll through and grab the _whole_ script, not just the first "page" worth.
     - Paste in the `ProvidedScript.py` file
     - **Save**
-4. If you want to give it a keyboard shortcut or add it to the editor's right-click context menu:
+4. If you want to give it a keyboard shortcut (some users call it a "hotkey") or add it to the editor's right-click context menu:
     - **Plugins > Python Script > Configuration...**
     - Select **User Scripts**
     - Select `ProvidedScript.py`